blogs.sanpreetsingh.com

 • “Can you sit with me?”

-• a meme, a story, a tiny complaint that’s secretly a request for closeness
+• A meme, a story, or a tiny complaint that is secretly a request for closeness

-This is also where Intimacy Loss Among Urban Couples often starts — not with one dramatic breakup moment, but with thousands of tiny “I reached, you weren’t there” moments.
+This is also where intimacy loss in relationship often begins — not with one dramatic collapse, but with thousands of tiny moments of “I reached for you, and you were not really there.”

 Micro-practice: